vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 30-40 minutes/day on average

+Homework for Monday, Dec.
+14:
+  * Finish 5.7 and 5.8.

+Homework for Thursday, Dec.
+10:
+  * Finish 5.4.

 Homework for Wednesday, Dec.
 9:
   * Read 5.4 and start doing problems from it.